Dre Campbell Farm

 Carrot worms love to eat the roots of carrots and other host crops.
 So, if you can remove the damaged roots, you’ll be one step closer to keeping these pests under control.

-Also, remove old carrots from the garden, as this will keep the larvae from lingering around.
-Just be careful not to damage the healthy roots in the process.
+Also, remove old carrots from the garden to keep the larvae from lingering.
+Be careful not to damage the healthy roots in the process.

 10. Grow Carrots in Tall Planters

-Another home remedy you can try is to grow carrots in tall planters.
-This may reduce the incidence of these pests, and you’ll still be able to get the benefits of growing in containers.
+Another home remedy you can try is growing carrots in tall planters.
+This may reduce the incidence of these pests, and you’ll still be able to reap the benefits of growing in containers.

-You can buy some really nice tall planters from garden stores or online, or you can make your own out of recycled materials.
+You can buy tall planters from garden stores or make your own from recycled materials.

 11. Garlic Spray

-The scent of garlic repels carrot pests and other garden insects, so they keep their distance from your plants.
+The scent of garlic repels carrot pests and other garden insects, so they stay away from your plants.

-So, for a quick home remedy to deter carrot flies, consider spraying your crops with garlic spray.
+So, consider spraying your crops with garlic for a quick home remedy to deter carrot flies.

-There are some simple recipes online, but we’ve already put together an article on how to make garlic spray for plants.
+Some simple recipes are online, but we have already put together an article on making garlic spray for plants.
 Go ahead and give this homemade carrot fly spray a try!

 Takeaway

-When it comes to controlling carrot flies, organic farmers have a few different options.
-They can use traps, repellents, or other organic techniques to help keep the pests away.
+Organic farmers have several options for controlling carrot flies.
+They can use traps, repellents, or other organic techniques to keep the pests away.

-Choose the method that works best for you, and make sure to keep up with the routine to prevent these pests from taking over your garden.
+Choose the method that works best for you, and follow the routine to prevent these pests from taking over your garden.

 Picture credit | Picture 2 credit